sje30/schol2018/innovations.md

 improve the study design and commits researchers to hypotheses that they wish to study along with their statistical analysis.
 Once the pre-registration study is approved, it is then published.
-After the research is completed, another paper \points{R1.3a}*can be submitted to the same journal* which describes the results of the study using the pre-registered methods.
-(Additional findings can be reported, but are clearly marked as such.)  \points{R1.3b}*Reviewer and editorial decisions on whether to accept the second paper is made on the technical correctness of the paper rather than the importance or novelty of the results.* Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge
+After the research is completed, another paper can be submitted to the same journal which describes the results of the study using the pre-registered methods.
+(Additional findings can be reported, but are clearly marked as such.)
+Reviewer and editorial decisions on whether to accept the second paper is made on the technical correctness of the paper rather than the importance or novelty of the results.
+Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge
 <https://cos.io/prereg/> is helping to popularise this notion more
 broadly.
 Initial analysis of results from preregistered papers